finbourne/lusid-sdk-python-preview/sdk/docs/AborApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_je_lines**
-> VersionedResourceListOfJELines get_je_lines(scope, code, je_lines_query_parameters, as_at=as_at, limit=limit, page=page)
+> VersionedResourceListOfJournalEntryLine get_je_lines(scope, code, je_lines_query_parameters, as_at=as_at, limit=limit, page=page)

-[EXPERIMENTAL] GetJELines: Get the JELines for the given Abor.
+[DEPRECATED] GetJELines: DEPRECATED: please use GetJournalEntryLines instead.
+Get the JELines for the given Abor.

+DEPRECATED: please use GetJournalEntryLines instead.
 Gets the JELines for the given Abor                The JE Lines have been generated from transactions and translated via posting rules

 ### Example